CompareYourCharter/OH-data/README.md

 * **City**, **State**, and **Postal Code** are seperated out from a single text field.
 * All charters without data for **Virtual** are assumed to be *Site Based*.
+* **Avg Grade** is computed in the following manner:

+	1. all columns in the Charter Report Card which recieved a letter grade are collected
+	2. these letters are translated to point equivalent (4.0 - 0.0)
+	3. these points are averaged
+	4. the average is translated back into a letter grade

 * **Public Funding** is the total of this column where the *School IRN matches that of the charter*.
 * **% Spent in Classroom** is computed in the following manner:

 	1. total expenses are computed by totaling columns 4 through 9
 	2. classroom expenditure is computed by subtracting column 8 (administrative) from total expenses